dsarov/ARDaP/README.md

 conda config --add channels bioconda && conda config --add channels r conda create -n ARDaP_v1.5 bwa bedtools seqtk pindel trimmomatic mosdepth samtools=1.9 gatk picard sqlite snpEff nextflow R r-knitr r-ape r-dplyr r-tinytex bioconductor-ggtree
 ```
+ARDaP also requires paup (http://phylosolutions.com/paup-test/), which is included in the distribution.
+If the distributed binary does not work on your system or has expired, please download a new binary from the above link and include in your path.

 ## Usage

-ARDaP can be called from the command line through Nextflow.
+ARDaP can be called from the command line through Nextflow (https://www.nextflow.io/docs/latest/getstarted.html).
 This will pull the current workflow into local storage.
 Any parameter in the configuration file `nextflow.config` can be changed on the command line via `--` dashes, while Nextflow runtime parameters can be changed via `-` dash.

 For example, to run Nextflow with a maximum job queue size of 300 and the default cluster job submission template profile for `PBS`, and activate the mixture setting in `ARDaP` we can simply run:

-`nextflow dsarov/ARDaP -qs 300 -profile pbs --mixture true`
+`nextflow run ~/bin/ARDaP_v1.5_dev/ardap.nf -resume -qs 300 -profile pbs --mixture`

 ## Resource Managers

-ARDaP is mostly written in the nextflow language and as such has support for most common resource management systems.
+ARDaP is written in the nextflow language and as such has support for most resource management systems.

 List of schedulers and default template profiles in `nextflow.config`
+If you need any more information about how to set your resource manager (e.g. memory, queue, acoount settings) see https://www.nextflow.io/docs/latest/executor.html

 ## ARDaP Workflow